 Another area you can try in Kinomap is structured workouts.
 But more about them later.

-TIP: Get an indoor cycling fan to stay cool down during your indoor training sessions.
+TIP: Get an indoor cycling fan to stay cool during your indoor training sessions.

 Engagement

 TIP: Are your indoor cycling workouts uncomfortable?
 Try a rocker plate.
-It will reduce the friction between your intimate parties and the saddle.
+It will reduce the friction between your intimate parts and the saddle.
 It will also make it more engaging.

 Routes

-Kinomap has a rich routes library.
-This is thanks to thousands of users who uploaded footage of their rides.
+Kinomap has a rich library of routes.
+This is thanks to thousands of users who uploaded footage of their rides and their reward program that can even earn you some money.

-The principle of Kinomap is similar to FulGaz.
+The Kinomap principle is similar to FulGaz.
 I asked Kinomap about the criteria they consider when approving routes.
 Here is their reply:

 We validate the type of activity, synchronization of the slope with the video, the slope, the quality and interest of the video, and the environment.